Preparing for the unexpected: Planning for long-term care solutions

-Once you've determined how long-term care expenses may impact your financial goals, it's important to understand what potential solutions may be available to you.
-There are three main approaches to address the risk of significant long-term care (LTC) expenses:
+Once you've determined how long-term care (LTC) expenses may impact your financial goals, the next step is to understand what options you have to manage these expenses.
+There are three main ways to address LTC expenses:

-So how do you know what option may be right for you?
-First, it's important to understand whether you can afford the premiums – today and in the future – of insurance.
-Typical long-term care insurance premiums can be $3,000 or more per year depending on the type of policy, level of benefits, age, and gender.
-If you can't afford any insurance, your best option may be to self-insure.
+Start by looking into whether you can afford the premiums – today and in the future – of insurance.
+Typical LTC insurance premiums can be $3,000 or more per year depending on the type of policy, level of benefits, age, and gender.
+If you can't afford any insurance, you will need to be prepared to self-insure potential LTC costs.

-If insurance is an option, here are some factors to help guide your decision:
+If insurance is an option, here are some factors to help you decide between self-funding and insurance:

 Factor to consider | Self-fund — Insure | Why |